MicrosoftDocs/azure-docs/articles/storage/blobs/immutable-storage-overview.md

 Immutable storage for Azure Blob storage supports two types of immutability policies:

-- **[Time-based retention policies](#time-based-retention-policies)**: With a time-based retention policy, users can set policies to store data for a specified interval.
+- **Time-based retention policies**: With a time-based retention policy, users can set policies to store data for a specified interval.
 When a time-based retention policy is set, objects can be created and read, but not modified or deleted.
 After the retention period has expired, objects can be deleted but not overwritten.
+For more information about time-based retention policies, see [Time-based retention policies for immutable blob data](immutable-time-based-retention-policy-overview.md).

-- **[Legal hold policies](#legal-holds)**: A legal hold stores immutable data until the legal hold is explicitly cleared.
+- **Legal hold policies**: A legal hold stores immutable data until the legal hold is explicitly cleared.
 Use a legal hold when the period of time that the data must be kept in a WORM state is unknown.
 When a legal hold policy is set, objects can be created and read, but not modified or deleted.
 Each legal hold is associated with a user-defined alphanumeric tag that serves as an identifier, such as a case ID or event name.
+For more information about legal hold policies, see [Legal holds for immutable blob data](immutable-legal-hold-overview.md).

 For information about how to configure immutability policies using the Azure portal, PowerShell, or Azure CLI, see [Set and manage immutability policies for Blob storage](storage-blob-immutability-policies-manage.md).